ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

       run: cmake --build ${{ steps.strings.outputs.build-output-dir }} --config Release --parallel
 ```

 I have based my CI setup on the [CMake multi-platform starter](https://github.com/actions/starter-workflows/blob/main/ci/cmake-multi-platform.yml) workflow.
-I have also added caching for the `build` directory, as we're building SFML from source, which normally takes ages.
-I also removed the `BUILD_SHARED_LIBS` option, compile flags and other stuff that I'd typically set in the `CMakeLists.txt` file (refer to [Final Thoughts](#final-thoughts) for a working example).
+I have also added caching for the `build` directory, since building SFML from source normally takes a long time.
+I also removed the `BUILD_SHARED_LIBS` option, compile flags, and other settings that I typically set in the `CMakeLists.txt` file (see [Final Thoughts](#final-thoughts) for a working example).

-Now let's create a release action that will package the app bundle for all platforms - `.github/workflows/release.yml`.
+Now let's create a release action that will package the app bundle for all platforms: `.github/workflows/release.yml`.

 ```yml
 name: Release